mpeinado/data-scrape/readme.md

         2. Play with Django

 # How to run
+- gameData.py - store the data into an .csv file
 I was able to run the progress from Visual Code

 cd /Users/marco/Developer/python/environments/dataScrape